-The Bowflex TC10, dubbed the TreadClimber or WalkTC, is three fitness machines in one: a treadmill, a stairclimber, and an elliptical trainer.
-Two long pedals, called treadles, start out flat but can be inclined up to 40% to support remarkably efficient exercise.
-With the TC10, you can burn fat twice as quickly as you would with a traditional treadmill.
+The Bowflex TC10 (aka the TreadClimber or WalkTC) offers three fitness machines in one: a treadmill, a stairclimber, and an elliptical trainer.
+Two long pedals (called treadles) start out flat but the incline can be adjusted up to 40% to increase the challenge and support remarkably efficient exercise.
+With the TC10, you will burn fat twice as quickly as you would with a traditional treadmill.

 What We Like: